Vaent/CardPeeGee/documentation/Breakdown of core game logic.md

 This work is motivated by a need to refine/augment the original "Design decisions - Gameplay flow" document and refactor the low-level GameState model.

-## 0. Pre-game
+## 0. Pre-game/player creation

 - Prompt the user to create their character ("player")

-## 1. Create player
+- When the user proceeds:
   - While character card is null:
     - Deal 1 card
     - If the dealt card is a King or Queen:
       - Assign it to the player as their character card
       - Return all other dealt cards to the deck
     - Loop
   - Deal 3 cards
   - Calculate initial HP using the dealt cards
   - Apply initial HP to player
   - Return dealt cards to the deck
   - Deal 5 cards to the player's hand

-## 2. Main game loop
+## 1. Main game loop

-### 2a.
-New day

-- Prompt the user to start an encounter

-### 2b.
+### 1a.
 Encounter

 ENCOUNTER_SETUP:
+- Prompt the user to start an encounter
+- When the user proceeds:
   - Deal 3 cards
   - Assign the dealt cards to the encounter
   - Determine the encounter type using the first card ("agitator")
   - Determine the encounter stats using all the cards (agitator and "props")

 Resolve encounter according to type